DimaEnotoff/FriendlyCLP/Readme.md

     using FriendlyCLP;
 ```

-#### 2. Add a command
+#### 2. Create a command

-Friendly CLP command is a class that implements `ICommand` and has `Command` annotation.
+Friendly CLP command is a class that implements `ICommand` interface and has `Command` annotation.
-_ICommand_ has only one method, called _Execute_ that is a commands entry point and should contain a payload.
+_ICommand_ interface has _Execute_ method that should contain a commands payload.
-_Command_ annotation has _name_ and _description_ of the command.
-_Name_ should be concise because users will have to type it to call the command.
+_Command_ annotation has _name_ and _description_ fields. _Name_ is used to call the command from a command line, so it should be concise and should contain no spaces. _Description_ is a brief command description that will be shown in a help article.

 ```C#
     [Command("dst", "Display sample text.")]